 As you imagine Japanese people love fish!
 In a Japanese fish market you can find all sorts of different fish, but interestingly our favourites are different to here.
 In the UK people seem to prefer white fish, such as cod and sea bass.
 On the other hand, we generally prefer oily fish such as mackerel and sardine, partly because it’s much cheaper and abundant, but because of its depth of flavour.
 Of course both types of fish are lovely and we should all eat more fish.
 Cod has a lovely clean taste and texture which goes very well with many sauces.
 Mackerel, for its part, has a more complicated taste and depth of flavour with lots of umami (which also works best in smaller quantities than white fish).
 Personally I love mackerel cooked simply, just grilled with some salt and when cooked with a drop of soy sauce on top.
 Delicious!
-It’s so simple and tasty, but if you marinate it with Garlic Koji, it will take the dish to the another level!
+It’s so simple and tasty, but if you marinate it with Savoury Koji, it will take the dish to the another level!
 These oily fish contains lots of omega 3 which is essential to maintain your health at the optimum level.
 The key to buy the oily fish is to check the freshness.
 Choose the ones with clear eyes and firm flesh, then you can enjoy this easy dish but with a sublime taste (and perhaps some white wine)!
 If you aren’t so sure about the freshness of your fish, check my another Japanese recipe blog here ( http://inthezengarden.com/pan-fried-salted-mackerel/) where I wrote some tips to rescue not so fresh fish!

-Grilled mackerel marinated with Garlic Koji
+Grilled mackerel marinated with Savoury Koji

 2 fillets of mackerel (If you prefer you can also use cod, salmon, etc.)

-Garlic Koji 1 tbs
+Savoury Koji 1 tbs

 Oil (Sunflower, olive, etc.)